zoeyg/public-write-ups/googlectf-2020/pasteurize.md

 Found.
 Redirecting to /a536d492-4d6f-4d42-b1b5-5a28216e2cd9
 ```

-Now lets visit our new note in the browser and send it to the admin.
+Now lets visit our new note in the browser and share it to the admin.
 If everything worked properly we should get the following request sent to our server:

 ```http
 22:55:53: GET /c2VjcmV0PUNURntFeHByZXNzX3QwX1RyMHVibDNzfQ==